 A diabetes diagnosis will also qualify you for an annual eye exam for diabetic retinopathy and glaucoma tests every year.

 Routine Foot Care

 People with Medicare and Diabetes also qualify for foot exams every six months if they have diabetic peripheral neuropathy.
 This benefit is accessible only if you have not seen a foot care specialist for another reason in between visits.

 TIP: Over the years we’ve met many diabetics who are not taking advantage of this benefit because they’ve read online or been told by a friend that Medicare doesn’t cover routine foot care.
 While that may be true for non-diabetics, Medicare does often cover these visits for people with diabetes who are at risk for circulation problems and diabetic neuropathy.
 If that’s you, don’t miss out!
 Ask your doctor today.

-In general, the qualifications are that you:
+In general, the qualifications to get diabetic shoes covered by Medicare are that you: